wirewright/wirewright/man/wwml.md

 ## Number terms

-Wirewright number terms are represented using rational numbers.
+Wirewright number terms can be *exact* or *approximate*.

+Exact numbers are represented using a rational.
+Approximate (inexact) numbers are represented using a 64-bit float.

+Some operations maintain exactness of their arguments (e.g. `+`, `*`), while others yield an approximate result (e.g. `sqrt`, rational raised to the power of rational).

+Approximate-ness is "contagious": any operation involving an approximate number will itself return an approximate number.

+Approximate numbers are prefixed with `≈` when displayed.
+Likewise, you can use prefix `≈` to denote approximate-ness manually.

 ### Basic numbers